antopilo/Nuake/README.md

 ## Compiling the engine
 1. Clone the repos using `git clone --recurse-submodules https://github.com/antopilo/Nuake.git`
-2. Run the `clone-deps.bat` to copy the dependencies to the correct location.
-2. Run the `generate.bat` to generate the solution files.
+2. Run the `BuildScripts/generate-sln.bat` to generate the solution files.
 3. Open `Nuake.sln`
 4. Build and run

 # Documentation
-Coming soon! 🕒
+The current documentation can be accessed [*here*! ](https://docs.antopilo.dev/s/2b239c4c-0499-4059-8de9-b240f71887c0)
 > Due to the constant change in the API and general refactors.
 It is hard to keep an up-to-date documentation before alpha release.